Quartz Flooring – Wear Resistance and Outstanding Durability

-Quartz systems are a new trend in the world of commercial and decorative floors.
-To get a better idea of why, let’s explore the quartz system, the advantage of quartz flooring, and the most trendy quartz applications in the present commercial flooring market.
+Quartz systems are a new trend in commercial and decorative floors.
+To better understand why, let’s explore the quartz system, the advantage of quartz flooring, and the most modern quartz applications in the present commercial flooring market.

 What is Quartz Flooring?

-Quartz flooring is a modern floor solution composed of calcium carbonate and quartz sand blend with synthetic resin.
-As a matter of fact, Quartz, as one of the hardest natural materials on Earth, is an excellent solution for high trafficked commercial spaces that receive daily wear and tear and heavy foot traffic.
+Quartz flooring is a modern floor solution composed of calcium carbonate and quartz sand blended with synthetic resin.
+As a matter of fact, Quartz, as one of the most rigid natural materials on Earth, is an excellent solution for high trafficked commercial spaces that receive daily wear and tear and heavy foot traffic.

-Surely, the look of the Epoxy Quartz is homogenous and consistent, and it has a marbled composition.
+Surely, the Epoxy Quartz looks homogenous and consistent, and it has a marbled composition.
 You’ll agree as marbling, and the color is stable throughout.
-As flooring contractors, we are also happy that it has a meager moisture absorption rate, unlike many other floorings available.
+As flooring contractors, we are happy that it has a meager moisture absorption rate, unlike many other floorings.

-In fact, the Quartz flooring has many varieties, such as flint shot, rock crystal, chert, chalcedony, agate, and opal.
+In fact, Quartz flooring has many varieties, such as flint shot, rock crystal, chert, chalcedony, agate, and opal.
 It might be a surprise to many to hear that none of those comprise heavily in our nowadays quartz system.
 Instead, using science, this silica sand is combined with epoxy or methyl methacrylate (MMA) resins, which are utilized in our modern quartz systems.

 The Benefits of Epoxy Quartz?

-Before shopping around for any flooring solution, you must know exactly what to expect in terms of advantages from the option you select.
+Before shopping around for any flooring solution, you must know exactly what to expect regarding the advantages of the selected option.
 The benefits of the quartz system are as follows:

 - Permanent, charming multi-color designs